-Sumhuram, also known as Khor Rori, contains the remains of an ancient port city and military stronghold which is located near Salalah in Oman, close to the Yemeni border.
+Sumhuram, also known as Khor Rori, contains the remains of an ancient port city and military stronghold which is located near the modern city of Salalah in Oman, close to the Yemeni border.
 One of the most important pre-Islamic settlements in the Dhofar region, Sumhuram is also one of four sites listed on UNECSO’s Land of the Frankincense World Heritage site.

 A centre of the ancient frankincense trade route, Sumhuram was founded towards the end of the 1st century BC by LL’ad Yalut, king of the Hadramant, and became an important trading post for merchants across the Arabian Sea as well as the Indian Ocean.

 Frankincense was highly in demand across the ancient world, especially in Rome where it was used as incense for temples.
 Indeed, Sumhuram was widely known in ancient times, with references to the port being found in Greek and Arabic historical records.

 However, over the centuries the changing shape of the coastline saw Sumhuram’s port slowly silt-up and trade moved to other areas.
 It’s likely the site was abandoned by the 3rd century AD.

 Today, open between 8am and 8pm everyday, visitors to the site can find Bronze Age fortifications from the small fortified town as well as a local palace ascribed to the Queen of Sheba.
 Arabic inscriptions at the monumental entrance gate confirm the name of the town as Sumhuram, though today it is known by many different names, including Samharam, Mosha, Moga and Khawr Ruri.

 Upon the city mound you will walk a maze of partially excavated rooms and pathways, overlooking a small freshwater harbour formed behind the break in the sea wall.
 Parts of the city walls are under restoration today and objects found include incense burners, shells used as oil lamps, pottery and fishing tools.